An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 The death rate for CAP can range from well below 5% in mildly ill outpatients to 10% to 30% in seriously ill patients who need to be admitted to a hospital.
 If pneumonia develops in patients already hospitalized for other conditions, or those in a nursing home, death rates can be much higher.
-This is especially true for anyone who is on a ventilator.
+This is true for anyone who is on a ventilator.

 Very Young Children

 Small children who develop pneumonia and survive are at risk for developing lung problems in adulthood, including chronic obstructive pulmonary disease (COPD).
-Patients with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.
+People with a history of pneumonia and other respiratory illnesses in childhood are more than twice as likely to die of COPD as those without a history of childhood respiratory disease.

 Pneumonia poses a special hazard for pregnant women, possibly due to changes in a pregnant woman's immune system.
 This complication can lead to premature labor and increases the risk of death during pregnancy.

-Patients With An Impaired Immune System
+Patients With an Impaired Immune System

 Patients With Serious Medical Conditions